benjreinhart/xport/README.md

 -x, --export NAME             Export the files object as NAME; if --amd flag
-                              is specified, then the module id will be NAME --amd                         Export a AMD compatible module --commonjs                    Export a commonjs compatible module --help                        Display this help message and exit --list                        Do not bundle; list the files that would be bundled --version                     Display the current version number and exit
+                              is specified, then the module id will be NAME --amd                         Export a AMD compatible module --commonjs                    Export a CommonJS compatible module --help                        Display this help message and exit --list                        Do not bundle; list the files that would be bundled --version                     Display the current version number and exit